-As noted previously, the 3C50 model was previously available as separate downloads.
-The original author (Ronald Remillard) provides basic manipulation scripts; and the NICER GOF (Michael Loewenstein) provided a script called nibackgen3C50.pl which worked more in the HEASoft paradigm.
+As noted, previously, the 3C50 model was previously available as separate downloads.
+The original author (Ronald Remillard) provides basic manipulation scripts; and the NICER GOF (Michael Loewenstein) provided a script called nibackgen3C50.pl which worked more in the HEASoft paradigm or run in a standalone mode.
 However, until October 2022, both the script and the data files were available as separate downloads from the NICER web page.
-For reference, this page is https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer_bkg_est_tools.html
+For reference, this page is https://heasarc.gsfc.nasa.gov/docs/nicer/tools/nicer\bkg\est\tools.html